How to identify the dead cone in the top-quark jet: Applications to collisions - an outlook

 so we rewrite Eq.~\eqref{DMLLA} for the inclusive spectrum in a single jet with energy $E_{jet}$ at half opening angle $\Theta_{jet}$

-If the opening angle $\Theta_{jet}$ is reduced the distribution of particles with high momenta or small $\xi$ which dominate at small angle remain unchanged but the production of low momentum particles at large $\xi$ is suppressed.
-Clearly, for $\Theta_{jet}\to \Theta_0$ the particle density vanishes in the approximation of Eq.~\eqref{DMLLA-1} and thus the relation can only be meaningful for sufficiently large jet angles.
-The dependence of characteristics of the $\xi$-spectra on the jet angle as in Eq.~\eqref{scale_with_angle} has been experimentally confirmed by the CDF collaboration \cite{Acosta:2003XYZ}.
+If the opening angle $\Theta_{jet}$ is reduced, the distribution of particles with high momenta or small $\xi$ that dominate at small angles remains approximately unchanged, but the production of low momentum particles at large $\xi$ is suppressed.
+Clearly, for $\Theta_{jet}\to \Theta_0$ the particle density vanishes in the approximation of Eq.~\eqref{DMLLA-1} and thus the relation can only be meaningful for sufficiently large jet angles or small $\Theta_0$, i.e.\ sufficiently high energies.
+The dependence of the characteristics of the $\xi$-spectra on the jet angle as in Eq.~\eqref{scale_with_angle} has been experimentally confirmed by the CDF collaboration \cite{Acosta:2003XYZ}.

-The MLLA equation Eq.~\eqref{DMLLA-1} relates the $\xi$-distribution in top quark production to the ones in light quark production at different energy scales.
-These distributions at the required higher energies in the TeV range are not yet measured.
-These could be obtained at the LHC e.g.\ from reactions with subprocesses such as $gq\to \gamma q$ involving light quarks $q$ or by relaying on the QCD based MCEG.
+The MLLA relation Eq.~\eqref{DMLLA-1} relates the $\xi$-distribution in top-quark production to the ones in light quark production at different energy scales.
+These distributions at the required higher energies in the TeV range have not yet been measured.
+They have been determined at LEP energies (see i.e. our discussion for c- and b-quarks in \cite{Kluth:2023umf}) and can be extrapolated to higher energies relying on the QCD based MCEG.
+Alternatively, these distributions could also be obtained at the LHC in principle from the measurement of high $p_T$ direct photon production through subprocesses like $gq\to \gamma q$ involving light quarks $q$ with subsequent fragmentation of the light quarks into hadrons.

-The accuracy of Eqs.~\eqref{DMLLA},~\eqref{DMLLA-1} is expected to increase with rising energy and thereby with decreasing dead cone angle~$\Theta_0$.
-This can also be seen by comparing our present result for top production with our previous result on $b$-quarks~\cite{Kluth:2023umf}.
-While our analysis for $b$-quarks at $W=90$~GeV had an angle $\Theta_0\approx 6^\circ$ and has shown agreement with MLLA expectations in a large kinematic region within $\lesssim 10\%$ we found above for the case of stable top quark with $\Theta_0\approx 20^\circ$ a discrepancy of $\lesssim 15\%$.
-The discrepancy for limited opening angle $\Theta_{jet}$ is expected to be larger and thus it is desirable to use the highest possible top jet momenta available with reasonable statistics in the LHC data.